python/typing/docs/spec/tuples.rst

 equivalent to ``tuple[int, ...]``.

-If an unpacked ``*tuple[Any, ...]`` is embedded within another tuple, that portion of the tuple is bidirectionally type compatible with any tuple of any length.
+If an unpacked ``*tuple[Any, ...]`` is embedded within another tuple, that portion of the tuple is :term:`consistent` with any tuple of any length.

 Only one unbounded tuple can be used within another tuple::